pulibrary/princeton_ansible/nomad/traefik-wall/README.md

 If a site is under attack then you can uncomment the `highchallenge` line and comment the `lowchallenge`, reload the nginx config, and all visits will be challenged, effectively taking all bot traffic off the application servers.

+## Troubleshooting

+If everything is working, you should be able to visit the `/challenge` path for your application and see a cloudflare turnstile widget.
+If you don't get that, try some of these things:

+- deploy traefik wall to nomad
+- check the nginx configs to ensure they're pointing at the correct prod or staging traefik instance

+Other things you can use to trace network connections:

+- ensure the traefik box can reach the application box via curl (note you may need to install curl like `apk add curl` and include the X-Forwarded-Proto header) or wget
+- ensure the load balancer can reach the application box (note we don't know how to do this right now)
+- look at traefik logs in the nomad UI

 ## Cloudflare Configuration

 To view and modify the Cloudflare Turnstile configuration you can log in to [Cloudflare](https://dash.cloudflare.com/login) using access information found in LastPass.